bitplane/schrodingers-rng/README.md

 (`apt-get install guvcview`) or some other webcam viewer and you should observe a black screen with a pixel flashing in a random location every 10-20 seconds.

-Run `./configure.sh` to check for dependencies and create the FIFO queue (needed because "streamer" actually lacks streaming output support).
-You should only need to `apt-get install streamer python dieharder`.
+Run `./configure` to check for dependencies and create the FIFO queue (needed because "streamer" actually lacks streaming output support).
+You should only need to `apt-get install streamer python`, but `pypy` or `jython` are recommended for speed/power use (the fastest available interpreter will be selected by `./configure`)

-Finally, run `./capture.sh` to dump the data out to CSV.
-This can be used to feed into your system's random pool, just `./capture.sh > /dev/random`.
+Finally, run `./capture` to dump the data out to CSV.
+This can be used to feed into your system's random pool, just `./capture > /dev/random`.

 to-do
 -----